AntonCSalvador/vishyAman/README.md

         ```

 7. **Submit and Wait for Analysis:**
-    - Press `Enter` or click on the submit button to initiate the analysis.
+    - Click on the submit button to initiate the analysis.
     - Wait for the backend to process the FEN string and provide the optimal moves.

 8. **Boom!**